 - Talion's refusal to brand Isildur, which to modern Americans would be like enslaving Abraham Lincoln's soul.
 He's crossed many lines, but that line is a bridge too far for him.

 - Uruk Captains can have the trait Blood Brothers.
-This tag is not just a slot occupier: Branding an Uruk during a mission and then letting his Blood Brother die will cause him to break free of your control then and there, forcing two brothers to fight each other in the gladiator pits will cause both of them to defect and walk away, and if you encounter an Uruk whose blood brother you killed, his introduction cutscene will have him state that he's coming after you specifically to avenge him.
+This tag is not just a slot occupier: Branding an Uruk during a mission and then letting his Blood Brother die will cause him to break free of your control then and there - in addition, forcing two brothers to fight each other in the gladiator pits will cause both of them to defect and walk away - and if you encounter an Uruk whose blood brother you killed, his introduction cutscene will have him state that he's coming after you specifically to avenge him.

 - Baranor begs Idril not to come with him on a dangerous mission; she replies, "Then we'll die together."